-1. Present Situation.
+i.
+Present Situation

 The U.K. and U.S. agree that British and U.S. measures to maintain transmission security do not reach the same standard of efficacy as do those for the maintenance of cryptographic security.
-Present practices are insufficient to deny a potential enemy intelligence derived from the study of elements of transmissions external to the cypher text.
+Present practices are insufficient to deny a potential enemy intelligence derived from the study of elements of transmission external to the cypher text.

-2. Contributory Factors.
+2. Contributory Factors